Paia | Maui | Hawaii

 March 05, 1891 — September 15,1974

-okamoto3Rev.
-Okamoto was a disciple at Rengein Temple in Itoman Okinawa and was educated and trained in Kyoto Japan.
+Rev. Okamoto was a disciple at Rengein Temple in Itoman Okinawa and was educated and trained in Kyoto Japan.
 He was assigned as an Abbot of Torinji Temple in Ishigaki Island Okinawa before leaving to help and guide Okinawan immigrants in Hawaii.

 He started on Maui as a principle of Japanese school in rural Huelo Maui in 1927.
 The Okinawan people in Maui recognized that the Rinzai Zen Buddhism that Rev. Okamoto represented was the most important and popular school in Okinawa.
-This made it important to make the teachings available to all of the Okanawan community on Maui, not just to those in a small remote village in East Maui.
+This made it important to make the teachings available to all of the Okinawan community on Maui, not just to those in a small remote village in East Maui.
 Consequently they organized a committee, and worked hard, to start the Rinzai Zen Mission in Paia.

 Rev. Okamoto was one of first Rinzai monks who came to west and spread Zen in United States.
 He translated and published "On Zen Meditation" in English, his friend Nyogen Senzaki's book, in 1936.

-The Okamoto family lives In Los Angeles and continues to support Rinzai Zen Buddhism in the United States
+The Okamoto family lives In Los Angeles and continues to support Rinzai Zen Buddhism in the United States.

 Co-Founder: Rev. Kiyoshi Oshiro,